anoopkcn/obsidian-reference-map/README.md

 ![ORm-search-demo](./images/orm-search-create-demo.png)

-Search for references and citations online to create of insert details.
+Search for references and citations online to create or insert details.
 You  can locate  the commands by opening the Obsidian command palette (Ctrl/Cmd + P) and typing `Reference Map`.
 By default no hotkeys are se for the commands, but you can easily add them in the Hotkeys tab.

 If you select a text in the current document and then issue the command the selected text will be used as the search query.